-Conclusion: First the Administrator, and then the student, shall be afforded the opportunity to make or waive a closing argument.
-The committee shall retire to deliberate with only the members of the committee present.
-The Disciplinary Hearing Committee shall reach its decision based only upon the record of the hearing and shall not consider matters outside of that record.
+Conclusion: First the Administrator, and then the student, shall be afforded the opportunity to make or waive a final statement.

-Committee Decision: Within five (5) days of the hearing, the chairperson shall deliver a written report giving specific findings of fact as to each charge, and making recommendation(s) for action arrived at by a majority vote of the committee to the College President or the CSSO.
-The findings of fact shall recite what factual evidence, in the opinion of the committee, supported or failed to support each charge.
-The findings shall further show which, if any, of the charges the committee believes were substantiated.
+Student Conduct Hearing Committee Decision: The Student Conduct Hearing Committee shall retire to deliberate with only the members of the committee present.
+The Student Conduct Hearing Committee shall reach its decision based only upon the record of the Student Conduct Hearing and shall not consider matters outside of that record.
+Within five (5) days of the Hearing, the chairperson shall deliver a written report giving specific findings of fact as to each charge, and making recommendation(s) for action arrived at by a majority vote of the committee to the College President or the CSSO.
+The findings of fact shall recite what factual evidence, in the opinion of the Student Conduct Hearing Committee, supported or failed to support each charge.
+The findings shall further show which, if any, of the alleged violations the committee believes were substantiated.
 The recommendation(s) for action shall be specific.

-Absence of the Student: If the student charged does not appear, and no satisfactory explanation for the absence is made at the earliest opportunity, or if the student leaves the hearing before its conclusion, the hearing shall proceed without the student, and the committee shall reach a decision based on the evidence presented.
+Absence of the Student: If the student charged does not appear, and no satisfactory explanation for the absence is made at the earliest opportunity, or if the student leaves the Hearing before its conclusion, the Hearing shall proceed without the student, and the Student Conduct Hearing Committee shall reach a decision based on the information presented.